-Today you will leave the Brecon Beacons behind as you travel up to North Wales.
-Visit the town of Bala along the way.
-Travel on the Bala Lake Railway along Bala Lake, or ‘Llyn Tegid’ as it is called in the Welsh language.
+As you leave the Brecon Beacons behind you will travel up to North Wales, visiting the town of Bala along the way.
+Have the opportunity to travel on the Bala Lake Railway along Bala Lake, or ‘Llyn Tegid’ as it is called in the Welsh language.
 The delightful narrow-gauge railway offers amazing views of Llyn Tegid and the surrounding countryside including the imposing mountains of Arenig Fawr, Aran Benllyn and Aran Fawddwy.
-The wildlife nesting alongside the line is well worth keeping a look out for, and includes herons & buzzards.
+The wildlife nesting alongside the line is well worth keeping a look out for including herons & buzzards.

 Day 4:Snowdonia & Anglesey

-Today you can visit to the slate-quarrying town of Blaenau Ffestiniog in the heart of the Snowdonia Nationa Park.
+Today you can visit the slate-quarrying town of Blaenau Ffestiniog in the heart of the Snowdonia National Park.
 This town is bursting with history; why not spend some time exploring the Llechwedd Slate Caverns and experiencing their famous underground tour?
-If you’re a bit more adventurous, why not give the longest Zip Wire in Europe a go?
+If you’re a bit more adventurous, why not give the longest zip wire in Europe a go?
 Or, for something completely unique, why not try the new Bounce Below– the world’s first facility of this kind?
-Make sure to allow some time to enjoy the Ffestiniog and Welsh Highland Railway, the oldest railway company in the world still operating trains!
+Make sure to allow some time to enjoy the Ffestiniog and Welsh Highland Railway, the oldest railway company in the world still operating trains.

 Day 5: Anglesey > Mid Wales

-Today you can will travel down into magical mid Wales, enjoying some more of North Wales’ attractions along the way!
-Why not book yourself onto the Snowdonia Mountain Railway this afternoon which will take you up the highest mountain in England and Wales?
+As you travel into magical mid-Wales, enjoy some more of North Wales’ attractions along the way.
+You could take the chance to experience Snowdonia Mountain Railway this afternoon which will take you up the highest mountain in England and Wales - Mount Snowdon.
 The views are fantastic!
-From here head on to your accommodation in Mid Wales.
+From here you can head on to your accommodation in Mid Wales.

 Overnight: Mid Wales